Find the best prices on the drinks you want, enjoy exclusive voucher codes and make amazing savings

 Chilean Cabernet Sauvignon

-The ripe, minty, blackcurrant characteristics of the Cabernet Sauvignon grape, are showcased to perfection in the central regions of Chile, where the climate and topography permit the grape to come to full ripeness.
+The ripe, minty, blackcurrant characteristics of the Cabernet Sauvignon grape, are showcased to perfection in the Chile's Central Valley, where the climate and topography permit the grape to come to full ripeness.
 In the warmer regions, it produces top quality reds, full of intensity, complexity and longevity, with rich, intense flavours.
 Some Cabernet is now being grown in some of the cooler regions, where the style is edgier, with a herbaceous, restrained style.

 It stars on its own, but is also frequently partnered with the national Chilean grape Carmenere, producing bold, spicy, powerfully rich styles of red.